mlk5060/modellers_testing_framework/lisp/modellers-testing-framework/README.md

 where:

-  - `THING-TO-CHECK` is a test, returning a boolean value test should return T if the test passed
+  - `THING-TO-CHECK` is a test, returning a boolean value.
+The test should return T if the test passed.
-  - `MESSAGE` is optional, and is given if the test is NIL
+  - `MESSAGE` is optional, and is reported if the test is NIL or fails.
-  - `EXPECTED` is the predicted value
+  - `EXPECTED` is the predicted value.
-  - `ACTUAL` is the computed value
+  - `ACTUAL` is the computed value.

 To create a group of tests, use either of: